 - GLOOM 3 (full release) [Source: Aminet CD 30, courtesy of the Internet Archive]

-- GLOOM 3 (full release) [Source: Amiga Future]
+- GLOOM 3 (full release) - AF website registration required!
+[Source: Amiga Future]

 ***GLOOM 3 (full release)*** was also included on Aminet Set 8 and Amiga Future 75 (cover CD).

 GLOOM 3 (demo) V1.3, which includes 5 playable levels, is available on Aminet HERE (dir: game/demo/Gloom3demo.lha).

 GLOOM 3 enthusiasts can download various patches and other goodies from Aminet:

 (a) GLOOM 3 (official patch) V0.2 fixes crashes that may occur in quitting back to WB and also offers some troubleshooting tips on getting the game/demo to work on particular Amiga set-ups (dir: game/patch/Gloom3fix.lha).

 (b) GLOOM 3 (AGA patch) for window play on machines that don't use gfx cards (dir: game/patch/G3WindowPatch.lha).

 (c) GLOOM 3 (level selector/cheater) that gives players a choice of levels and more (dir: game/patch/Gloom3Cheat.lha).

 (d) GLOOM 3 (unreleased gfx/sound) that weren't good enough for inclusion in the game (dir: game/patch/Gloom3rejects.lha).

 The planned optimised PPC version of GLOOM 3 mentioned in the game manual was never released.
 Neither was the promised sequel GLOOM 3: THE DIRECTOR'S CUT, although a slideshow demo is available on Aminet HERE (dir: game/demo/G3DCpreview.lha).